Step Forward, 3D‑Printed Shoes for a Better Future

 Background Story

-Adjustable: Swap or tweak parts like straps, insoles, or the lattice inside the sole without redoing the whole shoe.
+Adjustable: swap straps, insoles, or lattice parts without remaking the whole shoe.

 Why 3D Printing?

-With 3D printing, you just edit the file and hit print.
-Want a new shape?
+Factories need a bunch of metal molds for every size and part.
+They’re expensive and get tossed later.
+With 3D printing, you just edit the file and print again.
+New shape?
 Softer sole?
 Bigger size?
-Click, click, print.
-It’s faster, cheaper, and way better for the planet.
+Click and go.
+It’s faster, cheaper, and better for the planet.

 Why It Matters

-Fit and dignity: Shoes that fit mean comfort, confidence, and staying healthy.
+Fit and dignity: shoes that fit mean comfort, health, and confidence.

-Local production: Print near the people who need them, not in some far‑away factory.
+Local making: print near the people who need them.

 Why 3D Printing vs. Factories

-Local agility: One printer can help a neighborhood.
-A small group of printers can help a whole town.
+Local agility: one printer can help a neighborhood; a few can help a town.

-Less waste: Print only what you need.
-Recycle mess‑ups and extra bits when you can.
+Less waste: print only what you need and recycle mistakes when you can.

 The Mission